Skier Responsibility Code

 Trails at Loon Mountain are categorized in the following way to indicate the difficulty of a trail:

-PEEPs is the smart start to an award-winning experience.
+The smart start to an award-winning experience.
 Earn your PEEPs Pass as you learn about terrain parks and proper park etiquette.
 These fundamental principles are essential to an awesome park experience at Loon – and terrain parks everywhere.